 Here below I list of the best sights and landmarks in Salerno.

 Cathedral of San Matteo

 Although it’s hardly ever mentioned among Italy’s most beautiful churches, I’m sure that Salerno’s Cathedral will make you stand in awe.
-Entrance is guarded by two lions that lead you to a pretty courtyard surrounded by a portico and overlooked by a XII-century bell tower.
+The entrance is guarded by two lions that lead you to a pretty courtyard surrounded by a portico and overlooked by a 12th-century bell tower.
 Tip: spot the prayer in Armenic language that was engraved on the bronze portal by a pilgrim on his way to the Crusades.

 The interior features many treasures, including two pulpits with beautiful mosaic decorations, a XIV-century Gothic statue of the Madonna with Child and the tomb of Pope Gregory VII, depicted in his red slippers.

 Don’t miss a visit to the crypt, because this is where you’ll literally hear yourself whispering “Ooooooh”.
 Be ready for an explosion of Baroque beauty, with a fantastic pattern of colorful marble and frescoes.
 Here lie the relics of the Apostle San Matteo and you can also see a piece of marble column that was used to decapitate some local martyrs (it is said that if you place your ear near it you’ll hear the sound of dripping blood…).

 Cathedral of San Matteo: Piazza Alfano I, entrance is free, www.cattedraledisalerno.it

 The Minerva Gardens were founded in the XIV century by Salernitan physician and botanist Matteo Silvatico to provide medicinal herbs and plants to the renowned Medical School of Salerno.
 There are lots of plant species, mostly those used in the past as medicinal plants, including the legendary mandrake, which was believed to have special powers.